golioth/developer-training/website/docs/zephyr-training/README.md

 ## How can you use this information in your work?

-Developers who successfully complete this training will understand that major components that make up the Zephyr ecosystem and how to use them during application development.
+Developers who successfully complete this training will understand the major components that make up the Zephyr ecosystem and how to use them during application development.
 The training exercises help to build a muscle memory for the build and flash process, and provide an opportunity to implement rudimentary features for a better understanding of the RTOS.
-These skill directly apply to application development for your business.
+These skills directly apply to application development for your business.

 :::tip Prerequisites